Nikolay Kharitonov: 2004 presidential campaign

 Kharitonov was the Communist Party's nominee in the 2004 Russian presidential election.
-He was perceived to be a weak candidate, lacking in both name recognition and charisma.
+At the time, some observers perceived him to be a weak candidate, lacking in both name recognition and charisma.
 Russians were largely indifferent or unaware of his candidacy.

-His campaign slogan was “For the native land and the popular will".

-He spoke frequently of the virtues of Leninism.
+He ran on the slogan "For the native land and the popular will", and spoke frequently of the virtues of Leninism.
+Kharitonov proposed re-erecting the statue of Soviet secret police founder Felix Dzerzhinsky, which formerly stood in front of the Lubyanka Building until it was pulled down in 1991.